Azeved00/.files/README.md

 - [ ] Add "asking" to install.sh to separate OSs and use casses and etc..
 - [ ] Add a more apps since the ones here are very basic
 - [ ] SSH key generation
-- [ ] Automatically get win32yank tool when wsl
-- [ ] Make install script download the repo so that we ca use `curl` to get it and it handles everything for us